y-scope/yscope-log-viewer/README.md

 * Deserializing the file and creating an index of logs events.
 * Paginating the indexed logs.
-* Decoding the deserialized log events into plain-text.
+* Decoding the deserialized log events into plain text.

 Tasks are passed to the worker as needed and changes are rendered in the UI.